Leaf-Agriculture/docs/docs/operations_endpoints.md

 A merge operation is performed asynchronously.
 This call will return immediately with the newly created file entry, but at this point, the file is not already processed and available.
 You will need to make a new `GET /files` request for the new id and check the status.
-A status value of `CONVERTED` means the file is done merging.
+A status value of `processed` means the file is done merging.

-A merge process has some validations, the files passed must belong to the same `leafUserId`, be of the same operation type and have the status as `CONVERTED`.
+A merge process has some validations, the files passed must belong to the same `leafUserId`, be of the same operation type and have the status as `processed`.
 If any of those filters fail, the endpoint will result in HTTP 400 error.

 It receives a single JSON object with the `ids` entry.
 Example: